Planck 2018 results. VI. Cosmological parameters

 We now update this discussion using the latest \Planck\ results.
 With our three assumptions (a), (b), and (c) on standard BBN, the determination of $\omb$ by \planck\ 2018 for the base-$\Lambda$CDM model (see Eq.~\ref{bbn:omegab}) implies \threetwosig{&\mathrm{(a)\ } \,\, y_\mathrm{DP} =2.587^{+(0.055)0.13}_{-(0.052)0.13}}{&\mathrm{(b)\ } \,\, y_\mathrm{DP} =2.455^{+(0.054)0.081}_{-(0.053)0.080}}{&\mathrm{(c)\ } \,\, y_\mathrm{DP} =2.439^{+(0.053)0.082}_{-(0.051)0.081}}{\shortall,} with the $\omb$-only error between parentheses, followed by the total error including the theoretical uncertainty.
 These results are in agreement with the \cite{Cooke:2017cwo} measurement to within 0.8$\,\sigma$, 1.4$\,\sigma$, and 1.7$\,\sigma$, respectively.
 Thus no significant tensions are found in any of these cases.

-\rep{{\it Other light elements.} We do not discuss other light elements, such as tritium and lithium, since the observed abundance measurements and their interpretation in terms of the standard models of BBN is more controversial \citep[see][for reviews]{Fields:2011, Fields:2014uja}.
-The \planck\ results do not shed any further light on these problems compared to earlier CMB experiments such as WMAP.}
+\rep{{\it Other light elements.} We do not discuss other light elements, such as tritium and lithium, since the observed abundance measurements and their interpretation in terms of the standard models of BBN are more controversial \citep[see][for reviews]{Fields:2011, Fields:2014uja}.
+The \planck\ results do not shed any further light on these problems compared to earlier CMB experiments.}

 {\it Nuclear rates from bounds from Planck.} The previous paragraphs highlighted the importance of assumptions on the radiative-capture process ${\rm d}({\rm p},\gamma)^3 \mbox{He}$ for deuterium abundance predictions.
 It is worth checking whether the comparison of CMB and deuterium abundance data provides an indirect estimate of this rate.
 This approach was suggested in \cite{Cooke:2013cba} and implemented in \cite{DiValentino:2014cta} and \paramsII.
 We can now update it using the latest {\it Planck} and deuterium data.